eliranwong/ChatGPT-GUI/README.md

 * message input - users enter a message here to begin or continue a conversation.
 The voice checkbox toggle voice-typing.
 The send button sends the message.
 Alternately, users can press the "Enter" key after text entry.
 When a message is sent, a progress bar is displayed to indicate that the message is being processed.

+* chat or image - this determines whether the message to sent to generate a chat response or an image.

 * content view - display conversation content

 * Control interface: